- Overview

 Storage, communications and power

-4 Mbytes of FLASH memory enable storage of 2.5 million readings (typical).
-Data can be collected by a laptop locally via USB/RS232 or remotely using the GPRS modem options.
+4 MB of FLASH memory enable storage of 2.5 million readings (typical).
+Data can be collected by a laptop locally via USB/RS232 or remotely using the cellular modem options.

 The GP2 has 6 alkaline AA internal batteries as standard.
 An optional mains power adapter is available (type GP2-PSU).
 Up to 7 GP2s can share power and communications using an M12 cabling network.
 GP1 Data Loggers can be integrated into such a network via an adapter cable.